Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

 <h3 id="input-elements">2.1.1 Input Elements</h3>

-Think of a button, dial, touch screen, a receiving antenna, magnetic sensor, light sensor, humidity sensor: anything that can produce electrical signals that describe the surrounding enviroment.
+Think of a button, dial, touch screen, a receiving antenna, magnetic sensor, light sensor, humidity sensor: anything that can produce electrical signals that describe the surrounding environment.

+All of these devices are connected, either directly or <span tt="intermediate_circuitry_input">through intermediate circuitry</span>, to the computational unit.

 In the case of a desktop mouse, the input elements are the buttons, scroll wheel and motion sensor.